The Ballad of Calico

 The Ballad of Calico is the eighth studio album by Kenny Rogers and the First Edition and released as Reprise Records 6476.
 It reached No. 118 on the albums chart and produced one single, "School Teacher", which reached No. 91.
 The double album was released in February 1972.
 The album is a country-rock concept album about the real-life town of Calico, California.
 The entire double album was written by Michael Murphey and Larry Cansler and the songs tell the stories of individuals who lived in the town.

 The various members, not just Rogers, took lead vocals on the different songs, giving the album the sound of it coming from the characters themselves.
 A 15-page booklet with the album includes pictures of the group in period costumes, pictures of the town, and the lyrics written in long-hand with explanations by Murphey about the origins of the individual songs.
-As of March, 2016, the album remains out of print, though several songs from the album have been released on compilation LPs and CDs.
+With the exception of a 1985 re-issue in Japan, the album was out of print for many years, though several songs from the album have been released on compilation LPs and CDs.
+As of December 2025, the album can be heard on the streaming service Amazon Music.